What is Event Management?

 What is Management?

-According to Henri Fayol, “To manage is to forecast and to plan, to organise, to command, to co-ordinate and to control.”
+According to Henri Fayol, “To manage is to forecast and to plan, to organize, to command, to co-ordinate and to control.”
 Simplifying it further, management is the way something’s handled.
 Or using necessary skills to achieve desired goals and objectives.

 Event Manager – Jack of all Trades